-The Island Gateway project is now in its second phase which includes making the Settlement mall an even more pedestrian-friendly place and improving services and family-friendly amenities in the surrounding areas.
+The second phase of the Island Gateway project is nearing completion.
+It includes making the Settlement Mall an even more pedestrian-friendly place and improving services and family-friendly amenities in the surrounding areas.

 The Rottnest Island Management Plan (RIMP) 2020-24 identifies the enhancement of the overall visitor experience as a key initiative.
-The project will encompass enhanced pedestrian access and traffic management, upgrades to signage within the visitor arrival area, and upgrades to the Settlement Mall, playground and surrounding public realm.
+The project encompasses enhanced pedestrian access and traffic management, upgrades to signage within the visitor arrival area, and upgrades to the Settlement Mall, playground and surrounding public realm.